sakofchit/system.css/README.md

 [Documentation](https://sakofchit.github.io/system.css/)

 System.css is a CSS library for building interfaces that resemble Apple's System OS which ran from 1984-1991.
-Design-wise, not much really changed from System 1 to System 6; however this library is based on System 6 as it was the final monochrome version of MacOS.
+Design-wise, not much really changed from System 1 to System 6; however, this library is based on System 6 as it was the final monochrome version of macOS.

 Fortunately, this library does not use any JavaScript and is compatible with any front-end framework of your choice.
 Most styles can also be overwritten to allow for deeper customization.

 ## Getting Started
-There's a couple ways you can get started with System.css!
+There are a couple of ways you can get started with System.css!

 **Import from CDN (easiest)**